rapidsai/docs/deployment/deployment.md

 # Deploying RAPIDS
 {: .no_toc}

-The RAPIDS collections of libraries can be deployed across multiple environments ranging from local nodes with a single GPU to complex HPC and cloud clusters.
-Highlighted below are some methods to deploy rapids libraries in different environments.
+RAPIDS libraries are deployable across multiple environments types:
+1. Single Node Single GPU
+2. Single Node Multiple GPUs
+3. Multiple Nodes, Multiple GPUs
+4. Multiple or Single Node managed by a scheduling service:
+    a.
+Kubernetes
+    b.
+SLURM

+Included below are guides for deploying to some of these environments.
 {: .fs-6 .fw-300}

 ### Single Node Single GPU
-Running RAPIDS libraries in a Single Node Single GPU environment does not involve any additional setup.
-[Install](https://rapids.ai/start.html#get-rapids) the libraries you need and run in your preferred environment.
+In Single Node, Single GPU environments simply [install](https://rapids.ai/start.html#get-rapids) and import the libraries:
 ```
-import cudf, cuml, cugraph, cuspatial # Good to go!
+>>> import cudf, cuml, cugraph, cuspatial # Good to go!
 ```
 <!--
 Modify the codeblock if needed